temporalio/proposals/php/php-rr-sdk.md

 $worker->register('my.activity', 'functionName', new JsonMarshaller());
 ```

-The marshaller must operate of method basis, instead of parameter basis in order to ensure effective reflection caching
+The marshaller must operate on method basis, instead of parameter basis in order to ensure effective reflection caching
 and parameter type validation.

 ### Using Annotations